ggatward/soe-ci-pipeline/README.md

 ```
 ORG=                   Name of your Organization, as defined in Satellite 6
 SATELLITE=             FQDN of the Satellite 6 server
-TESTVM_HOSTCOLLECTION= Name of the Host Collection containing VMs to be built
 PUPPET_LOCATIONS=      Comma seperated list of locations to enable the SOE puppet environment
 PUSH_USER=             Username used to login to Satellite 6
 KNOWN_HOSTS=           Location of the PUSH_USER's known_hosts file